by Breck Yunits

-My implementation is still researchy—Grammar still needs a lot of work—but my main point here is to demo how simple and powerful indented heredocs are.
+My implementation is still researchy—Parsers still needs a lot of work—but my main point here is to demo how simple and powerful indented heredocs are.
 They allow you to compose unlimited languages in one file in a clean and scalable way.
 You don't need escaping.
 I think this is a very helpful pattern you can use in your own languages and code.

 Traditional heredocs use start and end delimiters, like these examples from Ruby and Python and Markdown: